 The typical mattress is composed of three layers

-The support layer is the top most level, responsible for supporting your body in the appropriate position for sleeping.
+The support layer is responsible for supporting your body in the appropriate position for sleeping.
 This level can include pocket coils, continuous or innerspring; latex foam and visco-elastic/memory foam materials are used, either singularly or in combination, to provide support and to promote spinal alignment.

 The comfort layer provides the pressure relief and regulates the firmness or softness of the mattress, as well as the movement dampening most people have come to expect.
 This layer can include dacron, foams, latex, visco-elastic/memory foam, gel and wool are used individually or blended together to provide different levels of comfort, from a softer, plush feel to a firmer, more supported feel.